Hecatron/GBD.Dlang.MbedBlinkyTest/docs/BuildingSource.md

 ## Building the Source

-There's a couple of simple scripts to build the source make sure to build D first, so that the mbed build can pick up on the generates object files
+There's a simple script to build the source

 ```
 cd src\dtest1
-build_dsource.bat
-build_mbed.bat
+build.py clean
+build.py build
 ```

 The end result should be within:
 ```
-.\BUILD\LPC1768\GCC_ARM\GBD.Dlang.MbedBlinkyTest.bin
-.\BUILD\LPC1768\GCC_ARM\GBD.Dlang.MbedBlinkyTest.elf
+mbed-build\BuildOut\mbed-build.bin
+mbed-build\BuildOut\mbed-build.elf
+mbed-build\BuildOut\mbed-build.hex
 ```

+elf files and hex files both contain memory address's for where the code should sit bin files need an offset sometimes to say what address they start from I've enabled hex output for easier use with JLink

-THe build script is actually running
+The build script for Dlang is actually running
 ```
 ldc2 -gc -mtriple=thumb-none-linux-eabi -mcpu=cortex-m3 --od=. -c -betterC main.d
 ```